-Cosibelimab (Anti-PD-L1 Antibody)
+Cosibelimab (anti-PD-L1 antibody)

-- In June 2023, Checkpoint announced that new pharmacokinetic ("PK") modeling data on cosibelimab supporting the extension to an every-three-week dosing regimen were presented today at the Population Approach Group Europe ("PAGE") 2023 annual meeting.
-Results support comparability of cosibelimab 800 mg every-two-week and 1200 mg every-three-week dosing regimens. - Prescription Drug User Fee Act ("PDUFA") goal date of January 3, 2024 for cosibelimab's Biologics License Application ("BLA)"). - Cosibelimab was sourced by Fortress and is currently in development at Checkpoint.
+- In July 2023, Checkpoint announced new, longer-term data for cosibelimab from its pivotal studies in locally advanced and metastatic cutaneous squamous cell carcinoma ("cSCC").
+These results demonstrate a deepening of response over time, resulting in substantially higher complete response rates than previously reported (55% objective response rate; 23% complete response rate in locally advanced cSCC and 50% objective response rate; 13% complete response rate in metastatic cSCC).
+Furthermore, responses continue to remain durable over time. - In June 2023, Checkpoint announced that new pharmacokinetic modeling data on cosibelimab supporting the extension to an every-three-week dosing regimen were presented today at the Population Approach Group Europe ("PAGE") 2023 annual meeting.
+Results support comparability of cosibelimab 800 mg every-two-week and 1200 mg every-three-week dosing regimens. - Prescription Drug User Fee Act ("PDUFA") goal date of January 3, 2024 for cosibelimab's Biologics License Application ("BLA"). - Cosibelimab was sourced by Fortress and is currently in development at Checkpoint.

-CUTX-101 (Copper Histidinate for Menkes disease)
+CUTX-101 (copper histidinate for Menkes disease)

-- Our subsidiary, Cyprium has completed two pivotal studies in patients with Menkes disease treated with CUTX-101, copper histidinate (CuHis).
+• Our subsidiary, Cyprium has completed two pivotal studies in patients with Menkes disease treated with CUTX-101, copper histidinate (CuHis).
 In a pre-specified analysis of the studies, a 79% reduction in the risk of death was observed in patients treated within four weeks of birth, compared with a historical control cohort of untreated patients, and median overall survival (OS) was 177.1 months for CUTX-101 compared to 16.1 months for historical control, with a hazard ratio (HR) of (95% CI) = 0.208 (0.094, 0.463) p<0.0001.
-A 75% reduction in the risk of death was also observed in patients treated after four weeks of birth compared with untreated historical control subjects and median OS was 62.4 and 17.6 months, respectively; HR (95% CI) = 0.253 (0.119, 0.537); p<0.0001. - In December 2021, Cyprium initiated the rolling submission of an NDA to the FDA for CUTX-101, which is ongoing and expected to be completed during 2023. - Cyprium will retain 100% ownership over any FDA priority review voucher that may be issued at NDA approval of CUTX-101. - CUTX-101 was sourced by Fortress and is currently in development at Cyprium.
+A 75% reduction in the risk of death was also observed in patients treated after four weeks of birth compared with untreated historical control subjects and median OS was 62.4 and 17.6 months, respectively; HR (95% CI) = 0.253 (0.119, 0.537); p<0.0001.